What is an on-premises data gateway?

 We recently revised the on-premises data gateway docs.
 We split them into content that's specific to Power BI and general content that applies to all services that the gateway supports.
 You're currently in the general content.
 To provide feedback on this article, or the overall gateway docs experience, scroll to the bottom of the article.

 The on-premises data gateway acts as a bridge.
 It provides quick and secure data transfer between on-premises data, which is data that isn't in the cloud, and several Microsoft cloud services.
-These services include Power BI, PowerApps, Microsoft Flow, Azure Analysis Services, and Azure Logic Apps.
+These services include Power BI, PowerApps, Power Automate, Azure Analysis Services, and Azure Logic Apps.

 By using a gateway, organizations can keep databases and other data sources on their on-premises networks while securely using that on-premises data in cloud services.